Immunization of immunocompromised persons: Canadian Immunization Guide

 HSCT is the transplantation of hematopoietic stem cells following bone marrow ablation or non-ablative conditioning (chemotherapy and/or radiotherapy to deplete the hematopoietic system prior to transplant).
 HSCT recipients receive either their own cells (autologous HSCT) or cells from a donor (allogeneic HSCT).
 Stem cells are sourced from bone marrow, peripheral blood, or umbilical cord blood.

 Virtually all HSCT recipients experience a prolonged period of immune suppression following transplantation.
 Antibody titres to vaccine-preventable diseases decrease after allogeneic or autologous HSCT.
 Duration of immune suppression varies, depending on type of transplant (allogeneic or autologous), stem cell source, stem cell manipulation and post-transplant complications.
-Allogeneic HSCT recipients experience profound immune suppression in the post-transplant period, with recovery of the immune system approximately 1-2 years after HSCT.
+Allogeneic HSCT recipients experience profound immune suppression in the post-transplant period, with recovery of the immune system approximately 1 to 2 years after HSCT.
 However, this recovery is delayed in the presence of immunosuppressive medication and chronic graft-versus-host disease (cGVHD).
 Recovery usually occurs earlier after autologous HSCT but still requires several months.

 In general, T cells capable of responding to new antigens are generated at 6 to 12 months after transplant, earlier in young children and later in adults.
 Although reconstitution occurs earlier after autologous HSCT than after allogeneic HSCT, the approaches to vaccination are the same.
 Efficacy data for vaccines in HSCT recipients are limited.